 Salaries, wages, self-employment income, professional fees — basically income from work you perform.
 What doesn't count: investment income, dividends, interest, capital gains, rental income, pensions.
 Those are "unearned" and can't be excluded under FEIE.

-If you earn $120,000/year from freelance consulting while living in Bangkok:
+A US citizen earning $120,000/year from freelance consulting while resident in Bangkok:

 Strategy 2: Foreign Tax Credit (FTC)

-For every dollar of foreign income tax you pay, you get a dollar-for-dollar credit against your US tax liability.
-If you pay $40,000 in UK income tax, you can offset $40,000 of US tax owed on that same income.
+Each dollar of foreign income tax paid generates a dollar-for-dollar credit against US tax liability on the same income.
+A $40,000 UK income tax bill, for example, offsets $40,000 of US tax on that income.

-If you live in a country with higher tax rates than the US (most of Western Europe), FTC often eliminates your US tax entirely — and gives you excess credits you can carry forward for up to 10 years.
+In jurisdictions with rates higher than the US (most of Western Europe), the FTC typically eliminates US tax on foreign-source income entirely and produces excess credits that can be carried forward for up to 10 years.

 - German income tax: ~$65,000 (42% bracket + solidarity surcharge)